 Since 1990, emissions from waste management gradually decreased and reached their minimum value in 1999, this period was characterized by a sharp drop in industrial production and, as a result, reduced emissions from treatment of industrial wastewater.
-In the period of 1999-2007, emissions increased significantly - by 9.3% - due to increased volumes of municipal solid waste (MSW) landfilling, as well as an increase in the volume of industrial wastewater.
+In the period of 1999-2007, emissions increased significantly - by 9.2 % - due to increased volumes of municipal solid waste (MSW) landfilling, as well as an increase in the volume of industrial wastewater.
 In 2008, there was a slight reduction in GHG emissions associated with the global economic crisis.
-In 2013, GHG emissions in the "Waste" sector started to decrease constantly mainly due to the reduction of water consumption for industrial and household needs.
+In 2013, GHG emissions in the "Waste" sector started to decrease constantly mainly due to the reduction of water consumption for industrial and household needs and an increase of methane utilization at MSW landfills.